fddata/explore_munros/README.md

-# explore_munros
+# Exploring the Munros

-scripts for Python data science and visualisation project, looking at classifying the Scottish mountains over 3,000 ft
+Scripts for Python data science and visualisation project, looking at classifying the Scottish mountains over 3,000 ft.
+Relates to the following project on my GitHub pages blog.